BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/MSPComplete/CreateCustomerEndUsers.md

 ### DESCRIPTION
 ```
     Creates MSPComplete customer end users.
-    The end users created can either be created in the customer in the current MSPComplete context
+    The end users will be created in the customer in the current MSPComplete context.
-    which the runbook was launched, or in other MSPComplete customers.
 ```
 ### INPUTS
 ```